uclaioes/ioes-student-handbook-2018/the-environmental-science-major/upper-division-major-requirements.md

 _**Geography 177.
 Field Methods in Physical Geography.**_ \(5\) Lecture, three hours; laboratory, three hours.
 Not open for credit to students with credit for course M127.
 Examination of field procedures and concepts used in observation, measurement, analysis, and interpretation of physical phenomena pertinent to natural and built environment.
 Topics vary from year to year and may include soils, geomorphology, and field methods in geographic information science.
 May be repeated for credit with topic change.
 P/NP or letter grading.

-### **Ecology & Conservation Biology** {#ecology-conservation-biology}

-Choose from EEB 100, 109, 116, 151A, 154, Environment 121, Geography 111, 113

-_**Ecology and Evolutionary Biology 100.
-Introduction to Ecology and Behavior.**_** **\(4\) Lecture, three hours; discussion, one hour.
-Requisite: Life Sciences 1.
-Not open for credit to students with credit for course 118, C119A, C119B, 122 through C126, 129, 132 through 134B, 136, or 151B.
-Introduction to methods and topics in ecology and behavior.
-Growth and regulation of populations, organization of communities and ecosystems, biogeography, and behaviors animals use to find food, choose mates, and interact in social groups.
-Letter grading.

-_**Ecology and Evolutionary Biology 109.
-Introduction to Marine Science.**_\(4\) Lecture, three hours; discussion, one hour.
-Requisite: Life Sciences 1.
-Strongly recommended for prospective Marine Biology Quarter students.
-Introduction to physical and biological world of 70 percent of planet: oceans.
-Designed to be integrative, with focus on geological evolution of seas, physical and chemical properties of water, and how these abiotic processes shape ecology and evolution of marine organisms and environments.
-Letter grading.

-_**Ecology and Evolutionary Biology 116.
-Conservation Biology.**_ \(4\) Lecture, three hours; discussion, two hours.
-Requisite: Life Sciences 1.
-Recommended: course 100.
-Not open for credit to students with credit for Environment 121.
-Study of ecological and evolutionary principles as they apply to preservation of genetic, species, and ecosystem diversity.
-Discussion sections focus on interactions of science, policy, and economics in conserving biodiversity.
-Oral and written student presentation on specific conservation issues.
-Letter grading.

-_**Ecology and Evolutionary Biology 151A.
-Tropical Ecology.**_** **\(4\) Lecture, one hour; discussion, two hours.
-Requisite: Life Sciences 1.
-Broad introduction to biodiversity, community structure, and dynamics and ecosystem function of range of tropical forest habitats.
-Discussion of such themes as biogeography, forest structure, plant growth forms, animal communities, herbivory, forest dynamics, and disturbance regimes.
-P/NP or letter grading.

-_**Ecology and Evolutionary Biology 154.
-California Ecosystems.**_** **\(5\) Lecture, three hours; laboratory or field trip, four hours.
-Requisite: Life Sciences 1.
-Recommended: course 100.
-Introduction to structure, biodiversity, and dynamics of California ecosystems, with focus on Southern California, and impact of human activities on these systems.
-P/NP or letter grading.

 _**Environment 121.
 Conservation of Biodiversity.**_ \(4\) Lecture, three hours; discussion, two hours.
 Not open for credit to students with credit for Ecology and Evolutionary Biology 116.
 Examination of interrelation of natural biotic and human systems.
 Description of distribution of biodiversity and natural processes that maintain it.
 Critical analysis of various levels of threats and multidimensional challenges required for mitigating threats.
 Letter grading.